ceferisbarov/ceferisbarov.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a computer science student at GWU and a lead machine learning engineer at NLP team of [PRODATA LLC](https://prodata.az/).
+I am an MS Computer Science student at GWU.
+I have worked as a machine learning engineer at Azerbaijan AI Lab and later as a lead machine learning engineer at NLP team of [PRODATA LLC](https://prodata.az/).
 Currently, I am focused on development of an opne-source ecosystem for Azerbaijani NLP.
-We have established [aLLMA Lab](https://github.com/allmalab) to achieve this.
+We have established [aLLMA Lab](allmalab.github.io) to achieve this.

 Experience
 ======
-* (2023-) Machine learning engineer, PRODATA LLC, Baku, Azerbaijan
+* (2023-2024) Machine learning engineer, PRODATA LLC, Baku, Azerbaijan
 * (2022-2023) Junior machine learning engineer, [AAILab](https://ailab.az), Space Agency of the Republic of Azerbaijan, Baku, Azerbaijan

 Education